dmavani25/DivineManuscriptsDB/docs/phase1.md

 ```
 ## The preliminary ER-diagram,
 ## The Data
+We received the data in form of Excel sheets.
+It contained various sheets with different subsets of information from all the attributes.
 ### What is it
 ### In what format
 ### How much data